 There are many training resources and poker software that can help you get better.

-But, until you’re beating whatever games you’re planning on playing, whether online or live, you shouldn’t consider ditching your current job and going into poker full time.
+But until you’re beating whatever games you’re planning on playing, whether online or live, you shouldn’t consider ditching your current job and going into poker full-time.

-Always grinding and learning
+Poker PROs are always grinding and learning

 There are many professions where you can have success even if you don’t particularly enjoy them.
 I don’t think poker is one of them, though.